lediur/refactored-enigma/README.md

 1. Clone this repository
 1. Run `yarn`, then `yarn build`.
 This will produce a `dist/index.js`.
-1. In foobar2000, add the foo_jscript_panel to your UI
+1. In foobar2000, add the foo_spider_monkey_panel to your UI
-1. Right click on the foo_jscript_panel and choose "Configure".
+1. Right click on the foo_spider_monkey_panel and choose "Configure".
 1. In the window that pops up, click the "Tools" button in the bottom left, then choose "Import..."
 1. Navigate to the `dist/` folder in this repo and choose the index.js file.